brtl-fhc/lolxml-common/README.md

 	<lol:store property="bottles" select="$bottles - 1" type="number" />
 ```

-The value of the &lt<start&gt; node under `data` is put in the property "bottles",
+The value of the `start` node under `data` is put in the property "bottles",
 and it's then decreased by 1.